CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Experiments

-\paragraph{LLMs can't Recognize Errors During Execution} Figure~\ref{fig:abalation_recognize_error} shows that LLMs have limited metacognitive ability to detect their own errors during execution.
+\paragraph{LLMs can hardly Recognize Their Errors During Execution.} Figure~\ref{fig:abalation_recognize_error} shows that LLMs have limited metacognitive ability to detect their own errors during execution.
 When asked to identify injected errors at the exact step, they achieve only 21\% accuracy on \emph{flipped} trajectories (where errors alter the final answer) and 17–18\% on \emph{non-flipped} trajectories (where errors do not affect the outcome).
-This reveals a fundamental limitation: \emph{agents lack the self-awareness to recognize their own mistakes, regardless of downstream task success.} These findings underscore the necessity of external error-detection mechanisms like \name, as relying on self-monitoring leaves MAS vulnerable to undetected and compounding failures.
+This reveals a fundamental limitation: \emph{agents lack the self-awareness to recognize their own mistakes, regardless of downstream task success.} This motivates the need for external error-detection mechanisms like \name.

+\paragraph{\name Introduces Negligible Overhead.} Our GPT-5 evaluations show that API usage increases only slightly (\$0.86 $\rightarrow$ \$0.89) on \textsc{Who\&When} Hand-Crafted, an overhead of less than 3.5\% in latency as well, because of the lightweight schema.
+Since schema retrieval adds only a small amount of contextual guidance to the prompt and requires no fine-tuning, the approach remains lightweight and compatible with real-time MAS deployments.

+\paragraph{Sensitivity to Similarity and Hotness Thresholds.} CORRECT is robust to its two primary hyperparameters: the similarity threshold $\delta$ and the schema "hotness" threshold $\theta_{\text{hot}}$.
+As shown in Table~\ref{tab:sensitivity_sim} and Table~\ref{tab:sensitivity:cache}, varying $\theta_{\text{hot}}$ (which governs how frequently high-access schemata are refined) produces only small but consistent gains on ARC (80.4$\rightarrow$81.3 as $\theta_{\text{hot}}$ increases from 0 to 0.3), while adjusting $\delta$ mainly trades off cache size against accuracy (76.5, 78.1, and 78.9 for $\delta{=}0.6, 0.7, 0.8$ respectively).
+They indicate that $\delta{=}0.7$ and refining the top 20\% most-accessed schemata provide a strong balance, and that CORRECT’s performance is stable.

+\paragraph{Decisive Interventions.} We further evaluate whether error localization can directly support targeted intervention to improve the fault tolerance of multi-agent systems.
+We compare targeted restart from the steps identified by \name and from random steps on \textsc{Who\&When} Hand-Crafted.
+We notice the end-to-end success rate improves from 10\% to 20\% with our method.
+This shows that even when exact Acc@0 is far from saturated, the predicted error step is still useful for downstream MAS troubleshooting and recovery.

+\paragraph{Robustness to Retrieval Noise.} To evaluate \name's robustness to retrieval noise, we inject irrelevant ``hard-negative'' schemata into the top-$k$ retrieval pool while keeping $k{=}5$ fixed.
+Accuracy decreases moderately as noise increases (e.g., Qwen-7B drops from 12.3\% to 6.9\% when all five retrieved schemata are random, yet \name consistently outperforms the baseline (3.5\%).
+GPT-5 shows a similar trend: accuracy drops from 17.2\% with clean retrieval to 12.1\% when all five schemata are random, while remaining above the baseline of 8.6\%.
+These results show that \name does not rely on perfect retrieval.
+Schema guidance remains useful even when multiple partially mismatched schemata are included.
+Full results are available in Appendix~\ref{app:retrieval_noise}.